mlswg/mls-architecture/draft-ietf-mls-architecture.md

 property that it is impossible to prove to a third party that a message was sent by a given sender.
-Deniability is not currently provided by the MLS protocol, but the protocol avoids constraints that would make it impossible to add deniability properties (via extensions) in the future.
+Deniability is not currently provided by the MLS protocol, but the protocol avoids constraints that would make it impossible to add deniability properties (via extensions).
 Defining the specific requirements and resulting notions of deniability requires further analysis.

 ### Associating a User's Clients